verrazzano/docs/content/en/docs/guides/lift-and-shift.md

 - [Maven](https://maven.apache.org/download.cgi) - to build the application

-- [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling/releases) (WDT) - to convert the WebLogic Server domain to and from metadata
+- [WebLogic Deploy Tooling](https://github.com/oracle/weblogic-deploy-tooling/releases) (WDT) - v1.9.9 or higher, to convert the WebLogic Server domain to and from metadata

-- [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool/releases) (WIT) - to build the Docker image
+- [WebLogic Image Tool](https://github.com/oracle/weblogic-image-tool/releases) (WIT) - v1.9.8 or higher, to build the Docker image

 ## Initial steps